mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 - perhaps a feedback session?
 - Something about drawing on home interests.
 - an example of playtesting?
+- an overview of Mi's interactions on 2019-03-18 - home interests of art, community help, playtesting and being playtested, use of tools, Mi as a social coder compared to others.

 Something like the social activity of Vignette Sh and Th - perhaps even that one - as it goes on to describe the different kinds of interactions.
 But that is more interpersonal interactions for the most part.